khmmamed/vscode-SprintDesk/.SprintDesk/tasks/[Task]_Render-Sidebar-Content_[Epic]_VSCode-ActivityUI.md

 - **📍 Status:** ⏳ Waiting

 ### Objective:
-Display custom HTML/React content inside the registered sidebar using a webview.
+Display custom React content inside the registered sidebar using a webview.

 ### Checklist:
 - [ ] Create a webview provider using `vscode.WebviewViewProvider`